gboehl/emcwrap/README.rst

 **Collection of tools for Bayesian inference using DIME MCMC sampling**

 This provides the Differential-Independence Mixture Ensemble (DIME) MCMC sampler together with a nice set of statistical tools for Bayesian analysis.
-DIME MCMC is developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/dime_mcmc_boehl.pdf>`_. *(Gregor Boehl, 2022, SSRN No. 4250395)*.
+DIME MCMC is developed in `Ensemble MCMC Sampling for Robust Bayesian Inference <https://gregorboehl.com/live/dime_mcmc_boehl.pdf>`_. *(Gregor Boehl, 2022, SSRN No. 4250395)*.

 The sampler has a series of advantages over conventional samplers: